riteshjkeloth/enable-repo-branch-protection/README.md

 ### Input parameters
  - OrganizationName
  - API token having owner/admin permissions on the target repositories
- - FROM Date.
+ - FROM Date(optional).
 This is used to filter repos created after this Date. `yyyy-mm-dd`
  - branchName(optional). defaults to 'main'
  - githubApiUrl(optional). defaults to 'https://api.github.com'